lchu122/lchu122.github.io/README.md

 ## Description

+Hello!
-This will be the main portfolio page for Luke Chu.
+This is my main portfolio page.

-Testedit.
+For other personal projects see https://github.com/SpotTheNinja .